Last Updated on 5 July 2023 by admin

-Continuous security monitoring (CSM) automates security monitoring to provide real-time actionable security information as a proactive approach to threat intelligence.
-Solutions for continuous security monitoring give businesses immediate access to vulnerabilities, cyber threats, and a view of their security posture.
-An increasing number of organizations are adopting CSM solutions as part of their more traditional security controls such as penetration testing, firewalls, and antivirus software as part of a comprehensive network-wide security program.
+Continuous security monitoring (CSM) automates security monitoring to deliver real-time actionable security information as a proactive approach to threat intelligence.
+Solutions for continuous security monitoring give businesses immediate access to vulnerabilities, cyber threats, and a picture of their security posture.
+An increasing number of organizations are adopting CSM solutions as part of their more traditional security controls such as penetration testing, firewalls, and cybersecurity antivirus software as part of a comprehensive network-wide security program.

 For any organization, it’s imperative to fully understand your evolving IT environments.
-Real-time asset and vulnerability discovery will map your known and unknown assets helping to visualize your overall security posture to pin-point vulnerabilities accurately.
-As vulnerabilities can be introduced at any time and your attack surface is constantly in a state of change which reinforces the critical need for a continuous monitoring solution.
+Real-time asset and vulnerability discovery will map your known and unknown assets helping to visualize your overall security posture to pinpoint security vulnerabilities accurately.
+Vulnerabilities can be introduced at any time and your attack surface is constantly in a state of change which reinforces the critical need for a security monitoring tools.

-Full visibility of your threat landscape empowers you to determine your digital health and subsequently gauge your ability to manage risks decisions.
-With the detailed and continuous insight provided by this form of monitoring, you can use the information to adjust your security strategy accordingly and build a more robust security program.
+Full visibility of your threat landscape empowers you to determine your digital health and subsequently helps you with risk management.
+With the detailed and continuous insights provided by this form of security monitoring, you can use the security event information to adjust your continuous monitoring program accordingly and build a more robust cybersecurity program.
 For example, if an application is regularly flagging vulnerabilities its a trigger for a manual penetration test to for manual risk validation.

 Speed up and prioritize remediation

-Continuous monitoring allows you to secure your external environment before attacks occur rather than in response to them, minimizing the chance for a successful breach to take place.
+Continuous security monitoring allows you to secure your external environment before attacks occur rather than in response to them, minimizing the chance for a successful breach to take place.
 A productive, forward-thinking detection and response measure like continuous security monitoring is much more effective than a reactive one, particularly in light of the rise in cyberattacks, including data leaks and XSS attacks.
-Firewalls, antivirus software, and other traditional protective methods no longer suffice – easily nullified by sophisticated attacks.
+Firewalls, antivirus software, and other traditional protective methods no longer suffice as they can be nullified by sophisticated attacks.

 As new and emerging technology enables processes and operations to be faster and more efficient, they inevitably generate new and inescapable risks.
 Increasing risk must be addressed through a scalable continuous security strategy to protect data and systems from attacks 24/7.
 Scalable security is a strategy and toolset that can increase or decrease in capacity to support a larger or smaller load, subject to variations in demand.
 In other words, it readily safeguards your systems – even if your load increases.